realA10001986/Time-Circuits-Display/README.md

 Most sensors either only support one i2c address, or are recognized by the firmware (only) by their default address.
 For those, nothing must be done in order to use them with the Time Circuits Display.

 For the TMP117 and HTU31D sensors, their address needs to changed in order to be recognized by the firmware.
-On the Adafruit break-outs, this is done by connecting two solder pads on the back side of the PCB:
+On the Adafruit breakouts, this is done by connecting two solder pads on the back side of the PCB:

 <img src="https://user-images.githubusercontent.com/76924199/211666279-c578566f-e517-4d70-b50c-929b12c57c86.png">